huangsam/cpp-trial/README.md

 ### Building code

+To use `cmake` for building, run:

 ```shell
 bash build.sh
 ```

-From there, run the binaries from the `build/bin` folder.
+From there, you can run binaries from `build/bin`.

 ```shell
 ./build/bin/main.out # for main executable